8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Position

-Your average position should be climbing overtime.
+Your search rankings should be climbing over time.

-Now you have benchmarked these metrics at a high-level.
-It’s time to benchmark your most important pages.
+Now that you have benchmarked these metrics at a high-level.
+It's time to benchmark your most important pages.

 I recommend focusing on your top 25 pages.